 .
 "This place was at an early period held under the barons of Bothal, by the family of Fenrother.
 In the reign of Henry III., and subsequently, the Herons had possessions here; and among other owners have been the priors of Tynemouth, and the family of Woodman: it is now the property of Mr. Woodman, and the Duke of Portland."

 Spelling variations of this family name include: Woodman, Wudman, Wouldman, Wodeman, Woodmann, Woodeman, Woodmansey and many more.

-More information is included under the topic Early Woodman Notables in all our PDF Extended History products.
+Another 55 words (4 lines of text) are included under the topic Early Woodman Notables in all our PDF Extended History products

 Some of the first settlers of this family name were:

 Woodman Settlers in United States in the 17th Century

 - Henry Woodman settled in Virginia in 1635

 - Hercules and Richard Woodman settled in Boston in 1635